You’re Moving Inclusion Forward… and Getting Pushback

 • Clarify what inclusive practice actually looks like (beyond placement)

-• Learn leader-friendly “look-fors” that support practice (not evaluate it)
+• Learn leader-friendly walkthrough look-fors and implementation indicators that support practice (not evaluate it)

 • Spot common “inclusive-looking” moves that unintentionally undermine inclusion

-Session 4 — Realigning Structures: Scheduling, Services, and Roles
+Session 4 — Realigning Structures to Reduce Fragmentation and Overload

 In this session, you’ll: